Guillemsc/LinuxMintSetup/README.md

 - Log out and back in, or un this to refresh immediately: `update-desktop-database ~/.local/share/applications`.

 # Local Network Folder Sharing
-- Install samba
+- Install samba on all machines
-- On `etc/samba/smb.config` add this:
+- On hosting machine, at `etc/samba/smb.config` add this:
 ```
 [Shared]
 path = /home/guillem/Shared